 About me

-I am a Marie Skłodowska-Curie Postdoc Fellow and Teaching Assistant at CIMeC, Center for Mind/Brain Sciences, University of Trento (Italy).
-I am a member of the CIMeC BabyLab.
+I am a Marie Skłodowska-Curie Postdoctoral Fellow and Teaching Assistant at CIMeC, Center for Mind/Brain Sciences, University of Trento (Italy), and a member of the CIMeC BabyLab.
+Starting in May 2026, I will join SISSA (Trieste, Italy) as an Assistant Professor in Cognitive Neuroscience.

 Research interests

-- How do we combine social signals from the different senses?
+• How do we represent and combine communicative signals from the different senses?

-- How do we use these signals to exchange meanings with other individuals?
+• How do we use these multimodal signals to exchange meanings and intentions?

-As a cognitive psychologist and neuroscientist, I aim to understand how multisensory social cognition is computed by the mind and implemented in the brain.
+Combining cognitive, computational and developmental neuroscience, I aim to understand how multimodal communication is computed by the mind and implemented in the brain.
 At the societal level, I aim to remove social barriers and foster inclusivity across the lifespan by promoting new multisensory technological solutions, evidence-based education and rehabilitation.